Zokrates/ZoKrates/zokrates_book/src/concepts/stdlib.md

 import "hashes/sha256/512bit.zok"
 ```

-A function that takes 2 `bool[256]` arrays as inputs and returns their sha256 compression function as an array of 256 booleans.
+A function that takes 2 `u32[8]` arrays as inputs and returns their sha256 compression function as a `u32[8]`.
-The difference with `sha256` is that no padding is added at the end of the message, which makes it more efficient but also less compatible with Solidity.
+The difference with `512Padded` is that no padding is added at the end of the message, which makes it more efficient but also less compatible with Solidity.

 There also is support for 2-round (1024-bit input) and 3-round (1536-bit input) variants, using  `hashes/1024bit.zok` and `hashes/1536bit.zok` respectively.